tedhudek/attendee-notes/README.md

 # HOW

-Make a fork of the repo.
 The directory structure is broken down by day, and then by talk.
 Each talk's folder contains a readme file with a synopsis of the talk.

+To add your notes, first create a fork of the repo.
 Create a file in that folder as $githubusername.md and add your notes (preferable in Markdown or GitHub Flavored Markdown).
 At the end, create a pull request of your fork to the main fork.

+You can easily do this all via the GitHub UI.
+To create a new file in a fork of the project, click the + sign next to the repo name.
+On the next page, you'll be able to name your file and add your notes to it.
+You can create a pull request by clicking the green button to the left of the branch listing and repo name.

 After the conference ends, we as a community can work on a master notes file for each directory, pulling the best from each submission.